 Have you been so focused on building assets that you haven't given much thought to protecting them?
-Naming beneficiaries, creating a will, and other estate-planning tasks can help preserve what you've accumulated and distribute it to the people and causes most important to you.
+Naming beneficiaries, creating a will, and other estate planning tasks can help preserve what you've accumulated and distribute it to the people and causes that are most important to you after you're gone.

-Whether you have a will or not, your estate assets will generally be subject to a legal process known as probate.
+Whether you have a will or not, the distribution of your estate assets will generally be subject to a legal process known as probate.
 This process varies from state to state.
-When someone dies intestate (without a will), his or her assets can be tied up in the costly delay—and public display—of probate.
+Dying intestate (without a will) can further tie up your assets in the potentially costly delay—and public display—of the probate process.
 Without a clear estate plan, you may unintentionally trigger legal challenges among family members, because it may be unclear how you really intended your assets to be passed along.

-If you have minor children, it's critical that your will designate a guardian for them, and name a trustee to protect your children's inheritances.
-If you don't specify who is best suited to look after your child if both you and your spouse die prematurely, the state will.
-Generally, if you are married at the time of your death and there are no children from a previous marriage, your current spouse may inherit all your assets.
-However, this result may vary from state to state.
-In contrast, if you have children from a previous marriage, your estate may be divided differently depending on the applicable state law. (see Viewpoint: Six reasons you should consider a trust)
+If you have minor children, it's critical that your will designate a guardian for them.
+If you don't specify who is best suited to look after your children if both you and your spouse die prematurely, the state will.
+In addition, consider that under some state intestacy laws, if you are married at the time of your death, your current spouse may inherit all your assets.
+If you have children from a previous marriage, this may not be the result you intended.

 In addition to a will, it is important to consider a power of attorney.
-This legal document authorizes someone you designate to step in and act on your behalf if you become incapacitated.
-It can take effect immediately or at the time of your incapacity.
+A power of attorney appoints an agent to act on your behalf regarding financial and other matters while you are alive.
+It can be a durable power of attorney, which takes effect immediately or a springing power of attorney, which takes effect at the time of your incapacity.
 It typically authorizes someone to act on your behalf with respect to your financial affairs, and is often executed by one spouse for another.

-You’ll want to be specific about what decisions your health care proxy agent can and can’t make on your behalf.
-You may also want to draft an advanced medical directive, also known as a living will.
+You’ll want to be specific about what decisions your health care proxy agent can and cannot make on your behalf.
+You may also want to draft an advance medical directive, also known as a living will.
 This expresses your wishes to your agent and doctors when considering the use of life-sustaining procedures.

-Consider naming an alternate power of attorney and alternate health care proxy in case the person you’ve initially named is unable to serve on your behalf.
+Consider naming an alternative power of attorney and alternative health care proxy in case the person you’ve initially named is unable to serve on your behalf.

-Designating a beneficiary for investment accounts can be as important as writing a will.
+Designating a beneficiary for investment accounts—and insurance policies—can be as important as writing a will.
 These decisions are critical but not complex.
 Assets in your retirement accounts pass directly to the beneficiaries you've designated with your account custodian, trustee, or plan administrator.
-Furthermore, your beneficiary designations can supersede any accommodation you have made in your will for your retirement account.
+Furthermore, your beneficiary designations generally supersede any accommodation you have made in your will for your retirement account.
 Remember to name beneficiaries on all retirement accounts, such as 401(k) accounts and IRAs.
 In many instances, having beneficiaries designated on an account allows the account to pass outside probate, enabling your beneficiaries to avoid the time and expense of the probate process.
 As with all accounts, estate taxes may still apply.
-Be sure to consult your tax adviser.
+Be sure to consult your tax advisor.

 It's important to know the difference between what you can do on your own and when you need professional help in preparing for the unexpected.
 Do-it-yourself estate planning is risky, so it makes sense to ask an attorney to draw up legal documents such as your will, power of attorney, and health care proxy.
 An experienced professional can actually save you money and spare you headaches.